 Chromecast + Kanban Tool = Kanban Cast

-In order to add tasks to your Kanban board via email, you will need to use an email address that is directly assigned to your Kanban board.
+To add tasks to your Kanban board via email, you will need to use an email address that is directly assigned to your Kanban board.
 To do this, please click on the Tools menu in the top right corner of your board view and choose the add tasks from email option.

 Please copy the email address displayed.
 This is a unique address assigned to your board.
 Sending emails to this address will add tasks to your board.

 Filling the subject field is required for the creation of the task on your board.
 Please note that you can type up to 256 characters in the task name field.

-You can also include any type of file in the email, as regular attachments (note the size limit for 1 file being 20 MB).
+You can also include any type of file in the email, as regular attachments (note the size limit for 1 file and 1 email is 20 MB).
 These will get added to the task in Kanban Tool as attachments.
 The functionality can greatly ease your email management - just forward all emails to your board and plan them into your workflow.

 You can further determine the features of the task, by adding tags to the subject of the email.

 The names of the tags correspond with the names on your Kanban board and determine the location of the new task added to the board.